Creamy, rich, and full of flavor, this Vegan & Dairy-Free Cashew Alfredo Sauce is a homemade alternative to traditional Alfredo.

 Jump to:

 - Nutritional yeast: Adds a cheesy, umami taste.
-If you don't like it, feel free to omit it.
+Feel free to omit it if you don't like it.

-- Lemon juice: Brightens and balances the sauce.
+- Lemon juice: Brightens the sauce and balances the flavors.

-- Salt & Dried herbs: Enhances flavor with savory, herby notes.
+- Salt & dried herbs: Enhance the savory, herby flavor.

-- Olive oil: It's used to sauté the onion and garlic to bring out their flavors.
+- Olive oil: Used to sauté the onion and garlic for extra flavor.

-- Pasta: Use your favorite shape, such as fettuccine, penne, or spaghetti; cook it al dente so it holds up well with the creamy sauce.
+- Pasta: Use your favorite shape, such as fettuccine, penne, or spaghetti, and cook it al dente.

 As always, you can find the full recipe with a list of ingredients with measurements in a printable recipe card at the end of this post.